 Merrill Perlman is adjunct assistant professor at the Columbia Graduate School of Journalism and president of Merrill Perlman Consulting, offering consulting and freelance editing services and training in journalism, grammar and usage.
 Among her clients are The New York Times, ProPublica and the Poynter Institute.
 She writes the "Language Corner" column and blog for Columbia Journalism Review.
 Merrill retired in June 2008 after 25 years at The New York Times, most recently as director of copy desks with responsibility for managing 150 copy editors.

 Mike Pope has been a technical writer and editor for nearly 30 years.
-He has worked at several software companies, including Microsoft, and currently works in Amazon's cloud computing division.
+He has worked at Microsoft and Amazon, and currently works at Tableau Software.
 You can read more at Mike's Web Log and Evolving English II.

 An award-winning playwright and former contributor to the Visual Thesaurus Teachers at Work department, Shannon Reed is an MFA candidate in Creative Writing at the University of Pittsburgh, where she also teaches.
 Read more about her work at shannonreed.org.

 Julia Rubiner is a partner in Editorial Emergency, a Los Angeles copy shop specializing in content manufacturing and brand communications for entertainment, lifestyle and nonprofit concerns.
 She is also a personal-branding consultant, writing resumes, LinkedIn summaries and executive bios, among other tools, for people in creative fields who want to advance their careers.
 A long time ago in a galaxy far, far away, she was an editor of reference publications.
 Rubiner wears the label "word nerd" as a badge of honor.

 Georgia Scurletis is Director of Curriculum for the Visual Thesaurus and Vocabulary.com.
 Before coming to Thinkmap, she spent 18 years as a curriculum writer and classroom teacher.
 Georgia has written curriculum materials for a variety of Web sites (WGBH, The New York Times Learning Network, Edsitement) and various school districts.
 While teaching high school English in Brooklyn, she was a recipient of the New York State English Council's Educators of Excellence Award, the Brooklyn High Schools' Recognition Award, and The New York Times' Teachers Who Make a Difference Award.